rkvarshn/Design-Patterns/Notes.md

 - Decorator extends responsibility or behaviours to the existing objects without modifying the interface or type.
 They can be applied multiple times as well.
 - Adapter converts the interface of the object that they wrap into one interface that a client is expecting.
 - A facade on the other hand simplifies an interface (although it also gives a new interface like adapter) and it also decouples a client from a subsystem of components.

+## Template Pattern

+The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

+### Template vs Strategy vs Factory

+- Template: Subclasses decide how to implement steps in an algorithm.
+This happens at compile-time.
+- Strategy: Encapsulate interchangeable behaviors and use delegation to decide which behavior to use.
+This happens at runtime.
+- Factory: Subclasses decide which concrete classes to instantiate.